pail23/energy-assistant-backend/docs/README.md

-Energy Assistant is a free, opensource Energy Management System which works together with [Home Assistant](https://www.home-assistant.io/) and [Evcc](https://evcc.io/).
+Energy Assistant is a free, opensource Energy Management System which interfaces with [Home Assistant](https://www.home-assistant.io/) and [Evcc](https://evcc.io/).
+Home Assistant is a pre-requisit to run Energy Assistant.
+Evcc is optional.

 Energy Assistant is using [Emhass](https://emhass.readthedocs.io/en/latest/) in order to optimize the energy consumption of your house.